Mishima: A Life in Four Chapters: Structure and artistry

 The film closes with Mishima's suicide (which actually took longer than the seppuku ritual dictates).
 His confidant Morita, unable to behead Mishima, also failed in killing himself according to the ritual.
 A third group member beheaded both, then the conspirators surrendered without resistance.
 Roger Ebert approved of Schrader's decision not to show the suicide in bloody detail, which he thought would have destroyed the film's mood.

+Release

-The film was withdrawn from the Tokyo International Film Festival and never officially released in Japan, mostly due to a boycott exercised by Mishima's widow and threats by right-wing groups opposed to Mishima's portrayal as a homosexual.
-The title role was originally intended for Ken Takakura, who indeed proposed this to Paul Schrader, but had to withdraw due to pressure from the same groups.
+Under the title MISHIMA — November 25th, Clear Skies (MISHIMA ――11月25日・快晴), the film was scheduled to premiere at the 1985 Tokyo International Film Festival.
+However, it was withdrawn and never officially released in Japan until 2025, mostly due to a boycott exercised by Mishima's widow and threats by right-wing groups opposed to Mishima's portrayal as a homosexual.

 In an interview with Kevin Jackson published in 1992, Schrader commented on the fact that his film had still not been shown in Japan: "[Mishima] is too much of a scandal. ...
 When Mishima died people said, 'Give us fifteen years and we'll tell you what we think about him,' but it's been more than fifteen years now and they still don't know what to say.
 Mishima has become a non-subject."